deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.user_removed``
 *********************************

-When a course team member changes the cohort group assignment of a user on the Instructor Dashboard, the server emits an ``edx.cohort.user_removed`` event.
+When a course team member changes the cohort assignment of a user on the Instructor Dashboard, the server emits an ``edx.cohort.user_removed`` event.

 **Event Source**: Server